dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 ```
 io.github.dimitarg.example.Examples
-+ all expectations be true
++ all expectations must be true
 + at least one expectation must be true